Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 35 - Authentication and Security - Handling Credentials & Designing a Secure Login/35.05 Level 3 - How to Salt Passwords for Improved Encryption/README.md

 The order of arguments in `compare()` is important: the first is the plain text password entered by the user, and the second is the stored hashed password.

+### Testing Login

+Try logging in with the correct password to see a successful login.
+Try logging in with an incorrect password to see the "Incorrect password" message.